jrkenyon2/Musketeer/Notes.md

 - You can download interface code and art files to see exposed code showing how the interface is setup - https://www.youtube.com/watch?v=0Z3b0SJuvI0
 - Wow ui is predominantly created through frame commands (objects such as buttons and sliders are categorized as frames through the interface api
 - The most common way to interact with the ui is to attach your code to the parent ui frame (I.e. if I make a new menu element I would add it to the game by adding it to the list of frames registered by the main ui frame through inheritance)

+Interface appears to use xml.
+Will be learning that before continuing with addon.